 Laura Hewitt, Marketing Manager of the Devon Community Foundation added “It’s so brilliant that generous donors have helped us build this fund for people like Muriel to have a happier winter”.

 Lloyd Yorke the club Chairman said “Our club is strictly not-for-profit and are dependent upon donations and grants to enable us to provide a valuable service to vulnerable older people in our community.
 This donation from DCF will allow us to keep our transport costs to an affordable level.
-This means older people who live in Wellington, Taunton, Tiverton, Cullompton and surrounding villages can benefit from a low price return trip to our club of only £5.00p.
-Our day rate is only £15.00 which is one of the lowest in our region.
+This means older people who live in Wellington, Taunton, Tiverton, Cullompton and surrounding villages can benefit from a low price return trip to our club.
+Our day rate is one of the lowest in our region.
 We believe that Day Services should be affordable to all.
 Our club provides a fun-filled day for people to make new friends and enjoy activities and a two course lunch plus refreshments throughout the day”.

 Since our launch 12 months ago the number of attendances to our club has risen from just 4.... to currently nearly 30 per week!
 We are one of the fastest growing clubs in the South West offering Day Services for the over 60's!
 We believe it is down to the variety of activities we offer and the friendliness within the club which has encouraged others to spread the word about how fantastic it is to be a member.
 We are a small not-for-profit club, aiming to provide fun and opportunities to socialise, which is needed to help lonely and isolated older people.